Glossary

 The online journey a user makes when they consent to a third party provider accessing their account information.

-The payment limits defined in the mandate.
+The payment limits defined in a mandate.

 Console